ElaineKathrynCrockett/KomodoEnergy/README.md

 ## Future work on the load shifting simulator
 * Convert the simple loop in the simulation to an optimiser.
 This would speed up the calculations, expecially important if there is more data.
 However the simple loop was good for prototyping as it is useful for debugging and understanding the results.
-* There's a int/float bug that means that you cant specify a non-int power 1kW.
+* There's a int/float bug that means that you cant specify a non-int power.
 Fix this.
 * Investigate different tariffs.
 The tariff provided is for a weekday, try other days and times of year.
 * Add functionality for injecting turn down/up events
 * Add the ability to specify more devices to shift and find the optimum schedule